gnikolovski/no_auth/README.md

 INTRODUCTION
 ------------

-- No authentication provider for Drupal 8/9.
+- Authentication provider that requires no authentication.
 You can use this module to allow anonymous users to POST to your REST Api endpoints.

 - Adds form as accepted request format.
 It decodes form data and returns JSON.